 - We never abuse our power through inappropriate relationships of any sort with our clients.

-- We recognize and treat the horses and other animals we work with as sentient beings and partners worthy and deserving of our love and respect, and not as ‘property’.
+- We recognize and treat the animals we work with as sentient beings and partners worthy and deserving of our love and respect, and not as ‘property’ or ‘tools’.

-- We recognize and respect that animals have thoughts, feelings and souls, and are capable of feeling both physical and emotional pain and suffering.
+- We recognize and respect that animals have thoughts, feelings and opinions, and are capable of feeling both physical and emotional pain and suffering.

-- We respect, admire and cherish the unique personalities belonging to each animal we work with.
+- We respect, nurture and cherish the unique personalities belonging to each animal we work with.